 Baclofen use while Breastfeeding

-Drugs containing Baclofen: Lioresal, Gablofen, Kemstro, Lioresal Intrathecal
+Drugs containing Baclofen: Lioresal, Gablofen, Kemstro, FBL Kit, Lioresal Intrathecal

 Baclofen Levels and Effects while Breastfeeding